 The operations and services that may be offered under the SBO licence include Public Internet Access Services, IP Telephony Services, International Simple Resale (ISR) to offer international voice and fax services, and local and international data services.
 SBOs can also offer callback and Internet-based international telephony and fax services.

-Licensees may also be required to comply with interconnection and access obligations as well as the applicable minimum quality of service (QOS) standards set by IMDA.
+Per IMDA’s regulations, licensees may be subjected to compliance requirements for interconnection and access obligations, as well as adherence to minimum quality of service (QOS) standards.

 Number of Licences to be Awarded

 IMDA allows free market entry and exit and does not pre-determine the number of licences to be awarded unless there are resource constraints.
 Licences are issued based on the merits of the application.
 IMDA evaluates licence applications based on, but not limited to, the applicant's commitment in developing and investing in Singapore's infocomm infrastructure, the applicant's ability to deliver its proposed service and/or infrastructure commitments, and the applicant's commitment to quality of service standards.
 All applications will be treated on the basis of objective, non-discriminatory and transparent selection criteria and procedures.
 There may however be resource and other physical constraints (e.g. frequency spectrum, land for satellite and cable landing stations) which would inevitably limit the number of licences that could be issued.
 Where such constraints arise, IMDA will award the licences via a comparative and/or auction-based selection exercise.

 All interested parties can apply for SBO licences online or seek further guidance from IMDA regarding compliance with their licensing regime.
 By obtaining the necessary licences, businesses can ensure that they comply with IMDA’s regulations and provide reliable telecommunications services to their customers.
 For the FBO licence, the application guidelines can be viewed here.